cedricss/server-monitor/DropboxDatabase.md

 ## <a name="use-case"></a> Storing Application Data in Dropbox ##

+We have seen how to store data in the application database and how this is convenient and easy.
-We may want to store data not in the application database, but on a personal user space like Dropbox.
-For example:
+But what if we want to store them elsewhere ?
+Let's see an exemple of storing data on a personal user space like Dropbox.
+This could be usefull for example:

 - to avoid storing sensible data on the application server, if the user trust Dropbox more,
 - to save user data without hosting a database,